lambdaclass/concrete/ROADMAP.md

 `examples/credibility_slice/packet_window/` replayable flagship.

-The next three verdict-deciding risks get early, narrow probes rather than waiting for their full later phases:
+The next three verdict-deciding risks get early, narrow probes rather than waiting for their full later phases.
+Each probe must name a minimal scope, an early trigger, and the later phase that owns the full version:

-1. **External credibility:** `diff-caps` is the first external-facing evidence artifact.
-It lives in Phase 6B under `CapabilityJudgment`, but it is the early proof that Concrete can answer a useful review question ("what new authority does this change grant?") with a deterministic replayable artifact.
+1. **External credibility:** near-term probe = Phase 6B `diff-caps`, a deterministic runnable answer to one skeptical-review question: "what new authority does this change grant?"
+Minimal scope: capability manifest + `diff-caps --machine` over one authority-widening change, one no-op refactor, and one dependency/callee widening case.
+Trigger: as soon as `CapabilityJudgment` can emit the stable manifest and the determinism gate can keep the machine output byte-stable.
+Full home: Phase 8's non-author workload/trial, and later Phase 18 package evidence.
+Do not wait for the full external trial before shipping this narrow artifact.
-   It depends on the capability manifest and determinism gate; it does not wait for the full Phase 18 package-evidence story.
+2. **Proof cost:** near-term probe = Phase 9 proof-effort telemetry on the first real flagship/proof slice.
+Minimal scope: per proved function, record source complexity, proof lines, tactic depth, solver time, replay time, and manual review notes for one concrete example.
+Trigger: the first flagship or credibility slice that makes a public proof/evidence claim.
+Full home: Phase 9 proof authoring/automation, with the LLM-guided synthesis/review loop measured next if manual proof authoring is too expensive.
-2. **Proof cost:** Phase 9 begins with proof-effort telemetry before investing in automation.
-The first flagship/proof-cost table is the early measurement of whether evidence-carrying source is affordable; if manual proof authoring is too expensive, the LLM-guided synthesis/review loop is measured next before the project assumes proof authoring will scale.
+3. **Backend soundness:** near-term probe = a narrow Phase 15 translation validation slice, not the full backend phase.
+Minimal scope:
-3. **Backend soundness:** Phase 15's translation-validation item starts with a narrow `ValidatedSSA -> BackendIR -> ValidatedBackendIR` subset as soon as SSA/backend facts are stable enough.
-This is the early check for the central backend trust risk: source/Core facts are not native-code evidence unless the backend boundary is either validated or explicitly trusted.
+   `ValidatedSSA -> BackendIR -> ValidatedBackendIR` over integer arithmetic, structs/fixed arrays, direct calls, branches, bounded loops, runtime checks, and source-map annotations.
+Trigger: once Phase 6B has stabilized SSA/backend facts enough for those constructs.
+Full home: Phase 15 backend contracts and translation validation.
+The probe exists to learn early whether Concrete's source/Core evidence can cross the backend boundary; anything outside the slice remains explicitly backend-trusted.

 Every phase must leave behind checked evidence that it works.
 A phase item is not complete because code exists; it is complete when the behavior has positive